PIRomanCod/Python_Core_Team_project/assistant_bot/README.md

     >>add_note: 'name'(or 'unnamed') 'the note text' '#hashtag' '#hashtag'...
         - to add notes to an existing contact - run the command with at least 2 arguments with space separating, hashtags unnecessary: 'Name of contact' 'note text' '#hashtag' '#hashtag'...

-    >>edit 'name' 'attribute (one of: phones, notes, b_day, email, address)' 'old_value, if not defined = 0' 'new_value', for notes: 'hashtag' 'notes text'
+    >>edit 'attribute (one of: phones, notes, birthday, email, address)' 'name' 'phone'  'new_value',
-        - to add additional information (notes, b_day, email, address) for existing contacts - run the command with 4 arguments with space separating: 'Name of contact' 'attribute' '0' 'value of attribute'
-        - for changes in existing information (one of: phones, notes, b_day, email, address)  - run the command with 4 arguments with space separating: 'Name of contact' 'attribute' 'old value of attribute' 'new value of attribute'
+                  'note' 'start with.. - change if only one match found' '->' 'new text' (hashtag stay the same) 'birthday' 'new_value',
+                  'email' 'new_value',
+                  'address' 'new_value'

     >>search 'name' or 'part of info'
         - to search in your contact book - run the command with 1 argument: full or partial of any information

-    >>delete_info 'name' 'attribute (one of: phones, notes, b_day, email, address)' 'value'
+    >>delete_info 'name' 'attribute (one of: phones, notes, birthday, email, address)' 'value' 'name' 'phone' 'value',
-        - to delete some information (one of: phone numbers, notes, birthday, e-mail, address) for an existing contact - run the command with 3 arguments with space separating: 'Name of contact' 'attribute' 'value of attribute'
+                         'note' 'start with..' - delete if only one match found 'notes' 'all'  - delete all notes
+                         'birthday'
+                         'email'
+                         'address'

     >>delete_contact 'name'
         - to remove a contact from the contact book - run the command with 1 argument: 'Name of contact'

-    >>days_to_bday 'name'
+    >>days_to_birthday 'name'
         - to understand how many days are left until the contact's birthday  - run the command with 1 argument: 'Name of contact' (of course if you fill the information before)

     >>birthday_list 'period days'
         - to understand which contacts in your contact book have the birthdays in some period  - run the command with 1 argument: 'amount of days'

-    >>show_all"
+    >>find_tag 'tag'
+        - to search some 'tag' in your contact book notes - run the command with 1 argument: full or partial of information

+    >>find_text 'text'
+        - to search some 'text' in your contact book notes - run the command with 1 argument: full or partial of information

+    >>show_all
         - to show all existing information in your contact book

     >>sort